softwarefactory-project/sf-docs/docs/operator/operator.rst

   REST API(You can find some useful information on the `sfmanager documentation </docs/sfmanager/>`_)
 * You can find the description of the :ref:`upgrade process <upgrade>` to upgrade to the last version of Software Factory.
+* The :ref:`system metrics section <metric_operator>` explains how to set up the Software Factory system metrics and status dashboard.
 * Finally how to :ref:`backup and restore <backup_restore>` a Software Factory deployment.